rvost/dayz-ce-schema/README.md

 Completion and validation for Spawning Gear Configuration currently only works for json files in the `spawnPresets` folder **or** files which name ends with `_loadout` (e.g. `deathmatch_loadout.json`).

 ## Release Notes

+### 0.7.1

+- Added classnames completion and validation for `types`, `spawnabletypes` and `cfgrandompresets.xml` files.
+- Improved completion and validation.
+See [CHANGELOG](CHANGELOG.md#071) for more details.
+- Fixed high CPU usage at idle.
+- Fixed completion for folder names in `cfgeconomycore.xml`.

+### 0.7.0

+- Added [Language server](https://microsoft.github.io/language-server-protocol/) for DayZ mission files.
+See [CHANGELOG](CHANGELOG.md#070) for more details.

 ### 0.6.0